joannakl/cs102/_includes/daily/change_0901.markdown

 We will be using many different tools to facilitate course discussions, assessments, reviews, practice sessions, etc.
 At the start of the semester you will need to sign up for several of these tools and resources:

+__OpenDSA/Canvas__

+OpenDSA is an open source project whose goal is to provide online course materials for a wide range of Data Structures and Algorithms courses.
+It has been funded by two National Science Foundation grants: TUES program grant DUE-1139861 and EAGER program grant IIS-1258571.

+An instance of this book that we will be using for the course together with online practice exercises is hosted on Canvas.

+You should [self-enroll](https://canvas.instructure.com/enroll/GRGKT7) for the book access through Canvas, or sing-up for [Canvas account](https://canvas.instructure.com/register) and use the following join code: GRGKT7. <br>
+__You MUST use your NYU email address (with the netID in it) to get proper credit for completion of exercises.__

 __PeerWise__

 Students use PeerWise to create and to explain their understanding of course related assessment questions,